#1. People with lived experience support each other to achieve self-determined lives of their choosing.

 - Create meaningful employment for people with lived experience; and

 2. Funding Independent Living vs. Institutional Living

 - The person has a constitutional right to choose life in the community under O’Connor v.
 Donaldson, 422 U.S. 563 (1975).
-Less well-known than Olmstead, Donaldson is probably the single most important decision in mental health law.
+Less well-known than Olmstead/ Curtis, Donaldson is probably the single most important decision in mental health law.
 Under Donaldson:

 “A state cannot constitutionally confine without more a nondangerous individual who is capable of surviving safely in freedom by himself or with the help of willing and responsible family members or friends.”